videlais/twine-space/docs/technical/components.md

 });
 ```

-When **Twine Space** starts, it processes the Story JavaScript area first and then any passages with the tag `script`.
+When **TwineSpace** starts, it processes the Story JavaScript area first and then any passages with the tag `script`.
 It does this before the parsing of the starting passage and any potential creation of an AFrame scene.